kennedn/tapo-onboarding/README.md

 TPL075526460603
 ```

-This can be used to dump all of the calls made to the device during on-boarding in the tapo app.
+This can be used to dump all of the calls made to the device during on-boarding in the tapo app. `tapo_decrypt_pretty.py` hardcodes this password and uses it to decrypt in-flight packets between the tapo app and a tapo device.

 ### Setup